 Spread out across Green Island, the famous wooden hotel structure is perched above and facing south on Lake George.
 The island’s east side includes the “Lodge” room options and a short Nature Trail, and the property conference center and tennis courts sit in the middle of it all.
 Given this layout, the hotel maximizes views for travelers’ rooms.

-The resort’s golf course and steakhouse are just two miles up the road (off the island), and regular shuttles will get guests there as needed.
-The indoor pool and fitness center face the lake and are enclosed by large windows and clear-paneled doors, and the main outdoor pool and its surrounding sitting area are tiered down through the front lawn.
+The resort’s Donald Ross designed golf course and steakhouse are just two miles up the road (off the island), and regular shuttles will get guests there as needed.
+The indoor heated pool and fitness center face the lake and are enclosed by large windows and clear-paneled doors, and the main outdoor heated pool (hours for the outdoor pool change seasonally) and its surrounding sitting area are tiered down through the front lawn.
+There’s also a hot tub that’s open year-round.
 Though guests need stairs and a little bit of energy to get up from the lake to the hotel, it’s a short stroll, and manageable for able-bodied folks.